A-00768

 Plain Language

-Deployers of high-risk AI decision systems must exercise reasonable care to protect consumers from algorithmic discrimination.
-A rebuttable presumption of reasonable care applies if the deployer (1) complies with all § 1552 requirements and (2) retains an AG-approved independent third-party auditor to complete bias and governance audits.
-The AG must publish and annually update a list of qualified auditors.
+Deployers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination.
+A rebuttable presumption of compliance in AG enforcement actions is available if the deployer (1) complies with all § 1552 obligations and (2) retains an AG-identified independent auditor to complete bias and governance audits.
+The AG must publish and maintain the qualified auditor list beginning January 1, 2027.
 This mirrors the developer reasonable care obligation in § 1551(1) but applies to deployers.

 Statutory Text